31st Street Was Home to Neighborhood Businesses

 Although the buildings that once lined Thirty-first Street and wrapped around the corner on Holmes are gone now, this area was a thriving business and entertainment area in the 1920s through the 1940s.
 This building which stood at 3110 Holmes in this 1940 photo housed a variety of businesses during those years.

 Although a recent satellite image shows only a large parking lot at the corner of Thirty-first and Holmes, that location was bustling in earlier days.
-From the 1920s to the 1940s, 31st Street between Holmes and Gillham Road was packed with a tight row of storefronts, put to various purposes.
-During those decades, the tenants includes a bank, a drug store, beauty shops and the Wilson Coffee Shop, where Maud Wilson became a local celebrity during prohibition for smashing up a saloon just around the corner with an ax.
+From the 1920s to the 1940s, 31st Street between Holmes and Gillham Road was packed with a tight row of storefronts put for various purposes.
+During those decades, the tenants included a bank, a drug store, beauty shops, and the Wilson Coffee Shop, where Maud Wilson became a local celebrity during prohibition for smashing up a saloon just around the corner with an ax.

 31st Street shops in 1940.